Free · Instant · No signup

 The widely accepted UK guideline is no more than 30% of your gross (pre-tax) monthly income on rent.
 Some financial advisors use 25% as a more conservative target.
 Spending 30–40% is considered a "stretch" — manageable but leaves little buffer.
 Above 40% is generally considered financially risky, as it leaves too little for savings, bills, and unexpected costs.

-Is £1,200/month rent affordable on a £35,000 salary?
+Is £1,200/month rent affordable on a £2,300/month take-home?

-On a £35,000 salary, your gross monthly income is approximately £2,917.
-A £1,200 monthly rent equals 41% of that — which falls into the "Risky" category under the 30% rule.
-To afford £1,200 comfortably within the 30% threshold, you would need a salary of approximately £48,000/year.
+A £1,200 monthly rent on £2,300/month take-home equals 52% — which falls firmly into the "Risky" category.
+To afford £1,200 comfortably within the 30% threshold, you would need a monthly take-home of approximately £4,300.

 How do I calculate my rent-to-income ratio?

-Divide your monthly rent by your gross monthly income, then multiply by 100.
-For example: £900 rent ÷ £2,500 monthly income × 100 = 36%.
+Divide your monthly rent by your monthly take-home pay, then multiply by 100.
+For example: £900 rent ÷ £2,500 take-home × 100 = 36%.
 Our calculator does this instantly and tells you whether the result is Affordable (under 30%), Stretch (30–40%), or Risky (over 40%).

 Should I use my gross or net (take-home) salary?